 This site is a web revival of The Flower Frog Gazette.
 The original Gazette was produced quarterly from 1984-1989.
 It helped to unite a small group of collectors who were interested in learning about and sharing information on flower frogs.
-The original newsletters are still helpful to those who are collecting flower frogs- there are lots of photos, prices and info on manufacturers.
-There are 16 (1985-89) issues available for $20.
-Newsletters are sent Priority Mail.
-I pay postage.
-Each issue is a minimum of 8 pages.
-Sorry - sold out!
+For awhile the past issues were sold on this website.
+Regrettably, the newsletters are no longer available.

 Send any news or info you'd like posted here to email@example.com.

-Recent or Useful FFG Articles (see the Articles page for more lisitngs)
+FFG Articles You May Enjoy (see the Articles page for more lisitngs).

 Flower Frogs: A Selected Bibliography, The Rakow Library, The Corning Museum of Glass.
 This recently updated bibliography was compiled and shared (4/13) by Gail P. Bardhan, Reference & Research Librarian, Rakow Library, Corning Museum of Glass.
 The bibliography covers books, articles, catalogs, and photos housed by the Rakow Library.
 For more information contact Rakow Research Library, 5 Museum Way, Corning, NY 14830.
 (607) 438-5300. firstname.lastname@example.org

 Nuart Metal Creations.
 This company made metal flower frog ladies similar to the Frankart ladies.2/16/2008.